RobustIntelligence/docs/docs/for_data_scientists/reference/tabular/firewall_continuous_tests.md

-Manual Continuous Tests Configuration
+AI Firewall Continuous Tests
 =============================

-Configuration of manual RIME AI Firewall Continuous Tests is done through a JSON configuration file that you pass as an argument to the RIME CLI.
+Configuration of RIME AI Firewall Continuous Tests is done through a JSON configuration file that you pass as an argument to the RIME CLI.

-The configuration can take on different forms, offering a tradeoff between simplicity and flexibility.
-In the **file path**-based approach, you may choose to specify a small number of file paths referencing the data and predictions file.
-This option works well for manual
-CT runs.
-Alternatively in the **data info**-based approach, you can choose to specify `eval_data_info` directly and specify one of many [data sources](data_source.md).
-This allows you to specify `eval_data_info` from scratch - allowing you to modify all arguments, including `pred_col`, `label_col`, `timestamp_col`, and more.
+Note: This is for the production version of Firewall Continuous Tests, where it is assumed you have already created a Firewall and are uploading the latest production data to it.

-### File Path-based Continuous Test Template
+### Template
 ```python
 {
   "eval_path": ...,                       (REQUIRED)